eslint/eslint/docs/src/developer-guide/working-with-rules.md

 ### Options Schemas

 Rules may export a `schema` property, which is a [JSON schema](https://json-schema.org/) format description of a rule's options which will be used by ESLint to validate configuration options and prevent invalid or unexpected inputs before they are passed to the rule in `context.options`.
+This property is mandatory when a rule has options.

 There are two formats for a rule's exported `schema`.
 The first is a full JSON Schema object describing all possible options the rule accepts, including the rule's error level as the first argument and any optional arguments thereafter.